Opentrons/covid19/README.md

 This is the development repository for running a COVID-19 diagnostic protocol on Opentrons OT-2s.

+# Questions?

+If you have a question about what you see in this repository, please [post it as a GitHub issue](https://github.com/Opentrons/covid19/issues/new).

+If you have a more general question about using OT-2s for COVID-19 protocols, please email covid-19@opentrons.com.

 # Instructions for humans

 Instructions for the manual part of this protocol (how to prepare reagents, how to set up labware, and so on) are coming soon.